 About the think tank

-The think tank is a course that lets you explore a societal issue related to the theme of your minor.
+The think tank is a course in which you explore a societal issue related to the theme of your minor and work towards a final product that will help a external partner to tackle the societal issue.
 You will work in interdisciplinary groups, supervised by a lecturer.
 The approach is similar to how project-based research is conducted in society.
 In the think tank, you will use the knowledge and skills you have gained in your studies and the other courses of the minor and will expand these further by learning from each other while working on the project.
 This will enable you to develop competencies for your professional future.
 The combination of research, reflection, and practice is the key element of the think tank.
 The think tank takes a different educational approach to research, with a different purpose than the Bachelor's thesis, which you will most likely be writing at the same time.

 Science and society